 What is HTTPS?

 HTTPS is a security-enhanced version of Hypertext Transfer Protocol (HTTP), the application protocol through which all data communication on the web happens.
 HTTP helps web users retrieve web pages.
 HTTPS, or HTTP Secure, does the same but in a more secure manner.
 HTTPs functions so that unauthorized users cannot access information they are not supposed to have.
+Google has a new HTTPS update coming beginning December 2019.
+You'll want to get in front of it ASAP.

 - HTTP: HyperText Transfer Protocol